robo-saber/robo-saber.github.io/index.markdown

 ## Acknowledgements

 We would like to thank Vivek Nair and CyberRamen for technical discussions during the primary stage of this project.
 We forked AllPoland's ArcViewer for visualization.
-Credits for all songs and maps appearing in our study are attributed to the original authors.
+Credits for all songs and maps appearing in our study are to be attributed to the original authors.